microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

-# Set up ALM Accelerator for Advanced Makers (AA4AM) components
+# Set up ALM Accelerator for Advanced Makers (AA4AM) components (Preview)

+> [!NOTE] ALM Accelerator for Advanced Makers is currently in public preview.
+Please see Issues currently tagged as [vnext](https://github.com/microsoft/coe-starter-kit/issues?q=is%3Aopen+is%3Aissue+label%3Aalm-accelerator+label%3Avnext) for the Roadmap to be completed prior to general availability.
+While in Public Preview it can be expected that there will be breaking changes and frequent updates to address feedback from preview members.
+Additionally, the Public Preview is reliant on the experimental [Power Apps Source File Pack and Unpack Utility](https://github.com/microsoft/PowerApps-Language-Tooling) that is being developed separately from AA4AM.

 The ALM Accelerator components enable makers to apply source control strategies using Azure DevOps and use automated builds and deployment of solutions to their environments without the need for manual intervention by the maker, administrator, developer, or tester.
 In addition the ALM Accelerator provides makers the ability to work without intimate knowledge of the downstream technologies and to be able to switch quickly from developing solutions to source controlling the solution and ultimately pushing their apps to other environments with as few interruptions to their work as possible.